-Recently, deep learning-based methods have been used to detect individuals' personality traits based on their social media posts (Agastya et al. 2019, Ahmad et al. 2020a, Leonardi et al. 2020).
-In particular, it was found that deep Convolutional Neural Networks (CNNs) outperformed classical machine learning classifiers in personality detection (Majumder et al. 2017, Yu and Markov 2017, Sun et al. 2018).
-The main advantages of deep CNNs are that they can use word embeddings to capture richer contextual information appearing in documents, thereby allowing the models to generate rich abstract representations of documents.
+Recently, deep learning-based methods have been employed to detect individuals' personality traits based on their social media posts (Agastya et al. 2019; Ahmad et al. 2020b; Leonardi et al. 2020).
+In particular, it was found that deep CNNs outperformed classical machine learning classifiers in personality detection (Majumder et al. 2017; Yu and Markov 2017; Sun et al. 2018).
+The main advantages of deep CNNs are that they can utilize word embeddings to capture richer contextual information appearing in documents, thereby allowing the models to generate rich abstract representations of documents.
 For personality detection, these capabilities have been further enhanced by combining CNNs with attention networks.
-For instance, Xue et al. (2018) exploited word-level attention by aggregating the embeddings of words surrounding a target word, whereas Lynn et al. (2020) applied word- and message-level attention.
-A limitation of the use of learned word embeddings coupled with generic attention-based CNNs, Graph Convolutional Networks (GCNs), and Long Short Term Memory networks (LSTMs) in the personality detection space has been their inability to capture linguistic cues manifesting at different granularities including person-level characteristics, psychological concepts, and syntactic and wordlevel patterns.
+For instance, Xue et al. (2018) exploited word-level attention by aggregating the embeddings of words surrounding a target word, whereas Lynn et al. (2018) applied word- and message-level attention.
+A limitation of the use of learned word embeddings coupled with generic attention-based CNNs, GCNs, and LSTMs in the personality detection space has been their inability to capture linguistic cues manifesting at different granularities including person-level characteristics, psychological concepts, syntactic and wordlevel patterns.

-2.3.
-Related NLP Methods: Language Models, Transfer Learning, and Attention
+2.3 Related NLP Methods: Language Models, Transfer Learning, and Attention

-In essence, deep learning has shifted the NLP modelbuilding paradigm from manually weighting lowlevel linguistic features to automated learning of semantic and syntactic representations.
-Pretrained, general-purpose language models that attempt to learn broad linguistic patterns and relations applicable to an array of text categorization tasks epitomize this shift.
-These models leverage the classic concept of transfer learning-improving classification performance for a target task in a target domain by acquiring prior classification knowledge from one or more source tasks in corresponding source domains (Pan and Yang 2009, Torrey and Shavlik 2010).
+In essence, deep learning has shifted the NLP model-building paradigm from manually weighting low-level linguistic features to automated learning of semantic and syntactic representations.
+Pre-trained, generalpurpose language models that attempt to learn broad linguistic patterns and relations applicable to an array of text categorization tasks epitomize this shift.
+These models leverage the classic concept of transfer learning - improving classification performance for a target task in a target domain by acquiring prior classification knowledge from one or more source tasks in corresponding source domains (Pan and Yang 2009; Torrey and Shavlik 2010).
 Deep learning has taken transfer learning to a new level, allowing larger models (millions of parameters) trained on larger source data (millions of general-purpose documents).
 Examples include universal language models such as ULMFiT (Howard and Ruder 2018), deep contextualized representations such as ELMo (Peters et al. 2018), and powerful transformers capable of learning longer sequential patterns, such as BERT (Devlin et al. 2019).
 ULMFiT uses inductive transfer learning to fine-tune the learning rates at different layers of a deep recurrent neural network (RNN) for enhanced NLP classification (Howard and Ruder 2018).
-ELMo uses different levels of abstraction knowledge captured at various layers of a deep Bi-LSTM to boost performance (Peters et al. 2018).
-Similarly, BERT (Devlin et al. 2019) transfers prior knowledge (based on source data) to the bottom layers of a deep transformer network and then allows the top layers to be fine-tuned using a small number of labelled training examples from the target domain and task.
-Recently, Leonardi et al. (2020) performed text-based personality detection using the BERT transformer embeddings as input for a basic multilayer neural network.
-A more common domain-adaptation strategy has been to further pretrain BERT models on task-specific corpora (unsupervised) before fine-tuning on the supervised training data (because the original model was trained on Wikipedia and BookCorpus).
-For instance, BioBERT further pretrained the BERT-Base model on billions of tokens from PubMed articles (Lee et al. 2020), whereas SciBERT did the same on more than a million computer science and biomedical papers from Semantic Scholar (Beltagy et al. 2019).
-FinBERT is further pretrained on corporate filings, financial analyst reports, and earnings conference call transcripts (Huang et al. 2020).
-In our evaluation section, we also include a BERT model further pretrained on data more closely aligned with personality detection (we call this benchmark method PersonaBERT).
+ELMo utilizes different levels of abstraction knowledge captured at various layers of a deep Bi-LSTM to boost performance (Peters et al. 2018).
+Similarly, BERT (Devlin et al. 2019) transfers prior knowledge (based on source data) to the bottom layers of a deep transformer network, and then allows the top layers to be fine-tuned using a small number of labelled training examples from the target domain and task.
+Recently, Leonardi et al. (2020) performed text-based personality detection using the BERT transformer embeddings as input for a basic multi-layer neural network.
+A more common domain-adaptation strategy has been to further pre-train BERT models on task-specific corpora (unsupervised) before fine-tuning on the supervised training data (since the original model was trained on Wikipedia and BookCorpus).
+For instance, BioBERT further pre-trained the BERT-Base model on billions of tokens from PubMed articles (Lee et al. 2020), whereas SciBERT did the same on over a million computer science and biomedical papers from Semantic Scholar (Beltagy et al. 2019).

+FinBERT is further pre-trained on corporate filings, financial analyst reports, and earnings conference call transcripts (Huang et al. 2020).
+In our evaluation section, we also include a BERT model further pre-trained on data more closely aligned with personality detection (we call this benchmark method PersonaBERT).